Agnes Northrop

 Agnes Northrup (1857 – 1953) was an American glass artist.
 She is best known for her design work for Louis Comfort Tiffany and for work in iridescent glass.

 Early life and education

 Agnes Fairchild Northrup was born in Flushing, Queens in 1857.
 She studied at the Flushing Institute.

 Career

 Northrup started working for Louis Comfort Tiffany's Glass Company in the early 1880s.
-She worked in the Women's Glass Cutting Department where she served as head of the department briefly before being replaced by Clara Driscoll.
+She worked in the Women's Glass Cutting Department until the studios closed, serving as head of the department briefly before being replaced by Clara Driscoll.

 By the 1890s she was a designer for Tiffany with her own studio.
-She designed several window for the Bowne Street Community Church (now the Protestant Reformed Dutch Church of Flushing).
+It was especially her skill in drawing landscapes and gardens that Tiffany relied heavily upon.
+Her works would later be incorporated into the studios' window designs.
+Windows made of Norhrop's drawings acchieved an extraordinarily illusionistic quality.
+She also designed several windows for the Bowne Street Community Church (now the Protestant Reformed Dutch Church of Flushing).

 Her window Magnolia was exhibited at the 1900 at the Exposition Universelle in Paris.

 Northrup worked for Tiffany for close to 50 years.

 Northrup died at the Gramercy Park Hotel in Manhattan in 1953.
 She never married.